joshbegley/nyt-latest/README.md

 **Convention Challenger**\
-`You’ll need to put on your thinking cap to get through Katie Hoody’s stumper-filled puzzle.`\
+`Youâll need to put on your thinking cap to get through Katie Hoodyâs stumper-filled puzzle.`\
 https://nytimes.com/2025/07/11/crosswords/daily-puzzle-2025-07-12.html

 **Why Myles Turner is confident the Bucks are a perfect new home**\